This chapter provides information on how to configure a queue.

 Later, you can check the queue’s description by clicking the i icon in the upper right corner of the Queue view.

-In Visible to, select an individual user or group of users who will have access to the queue.
+In Visible to, select who will have access to the queue.
+You can decide between three options:

 The Visible to option refers to particular queue’s visibility and issues displayed in that queue.
 It doesn’t mean that users won’t see these issues in the native Jira Queues, Issue Navigator, or other places in Jira.